SPRING Building Project

 Reopening

-The church is due to reopen in spring 2024, and with the removal of the Victorian pews, it will be a beautiful, flexible space, one of the biggest community spaces in St Albans.
+The church will reopen for Sunday services on 5 May and shortly after this for concerts and other events.
+With the removal of the Victorian pews, it will be a beautiful, flexible space, one of the biggest community spaces in St Albans.
 In addition to a stunning space for worship it will also be available for private hire for weddings functions and events.

 Bulletin